SAP/cloud-sdk-currency-conversion/README.md

 const dataAdapter = new SimpleIntegrationObjectsAdapter();

-// Prepare the parameter for your conversion request. const parameter: ConversionParameterForNonFixedRate = new ConversionParameterForNonFixedRate( 'EUR',
+// Prepare the parameter for your conversion request. const eurUsdMidParam: ConversionParameterForNonFixedRate = new ConversionParameterForNonFixedRate( 'EUR',
   'USD',
   '500.123',